 Nancy Felsten is a Partner at Davis Wright Tremaine LLP. and advises advertising agencies and corporate clients on advertising, marketing and promotional matters.
 She also addresses copyright, trademark, privacy, First Amendment and trade secret and trade regulation issues.
 Nancy frequently represents clients in false advertising challenges before the National Advertising Division (NAD) of the Council of Better Business Bureaus, the NARB, television networks, the Federal Trade Commission and State Attorneys General.

 Mark FitzPatrick is the Executive Vice President and Chief Financial Officer of Madison Square Garden Entertainment, a world leader in live experiences with a portfolio of iconic venues and entertainment brands.
-Previously, Mr. FitzPatrick was the Deputy Chief Financial Officer of WeWork, a leading worldwide provider of community-based workspace.
-Previously, Mr. FitzPatrick held a variety of senior finance roles at Time Warner Cable, most recently as the Chief Financial Officer of Residential Services.
+Previously, Mr. FitzPatrick was the Deputy Chief Financial Officer of WeWork, a leading worldwide provider of community-based workspace, and held a variety of senior finance roles at Time Warner Cable, most recently as the Chief Financial Officer of Residential Services.
 Mr. FitzPatrick graduated with a Bachelor of Business Administration degree (with honors) from the University of Notre Dame and received a joint J.D. / M.B.A. (with honors) from Georgetown University.
 He currently resides in Darien, CT with his wife Elizabeth and their three children.

 Jill Sabin Garner, RN was a volunteer with NAC for almost ten years prior to joining the Board.
 She developed residential real estate in Manhattan, Long Island, and Putnam County before beginning a second career in nursing.